 Scottish Country Dancing is an enjoyable way of exercising your body and your mind.
 The main object of the dances is social - to experience the joy of moving to music in the company of others who are enjoying themselves.
 There is an excellent NHS videopromoting the health benefits of Scottish Country dancing which also gives an introduction to the basic steps.Although it is a form of dancing with its roots in Scotland, where it has been enjoyed for many generations, it is now danced in many places in Europe, USA, Canada, New Zealand etc and is currently very popular in Japan.
 Dances come in three tempos.
 Reels are fast, flowing and probably the most energetic of the tempos.
 Jigs are jolly and bouncy.
 The slower Strathspeys are stately and elegant with a wealth of beautiful slow airs to accompany them.Dances are danced in sets, the most common being a longways set of four couples, with first couple closest to the band (or source of music!).
 Although you dance with a partner, you will usually change partners for every dance and so there is no need at all to have to come with a partner.
 For classes, any casual lightweight clothing is suitable - you do get quite warm!In addition to the weekly classes, Stamford holds two social dances a year when we are joined by enthusiasts from other local clubs.
 Since there are about 15 similar clubs within an hour's drive of Stamford, there is a dance to go to most weekends.
 At dances, dress is more formal with men wearing kilts (if they have them) and ladies wearing skirts.

-Monday evening classes for 2016Classes resume on September 12thand will continue until December 5th,with no class on November 7th.If you would like to join us for the first time then please contact either Mike (01778 343299) or Amanda (01778 560433) as occasionally we do have to cancel a class if we do not have sufficient dancers or the hall is needed by the Parish Council.
+Monday evening classes for Spring 2017Classes resume on January 9thand will continue until April 10th,with no class on January 16th or March 6th.If you would like to join us for the first time then please contact either Mike (01778 343299) or Amanda (01778 560433) as occasionally we do have to cancel a class if we do not have sufficient dancers or the hall is needed by the Parish Council.